Box Hill

 Source / Links: Link 1 Link 2

-Major redevelopment of Box Hill City Oval delivering new western pavilion, refurbishment of the southern pavilion, reconstructed oval and upgraded training nets and lighting to support elite and community sport.
+Major $28 million redevelopment of Box Hill City Oval including reconstruction of the oval and cricket nets, new western pavilion, refurbishment of the southern pavilion, upgraded lighting, training facilities and spectator amenities to support elite VFL/VFLW football, premier cricket and community sport.
+Construction commenced October 2025 with most works due mid-2026 and western pavilion mid-2027.

 Source / Links: Link 1 Link 2